Code-Institute-Submissions/marverMultimedia/README.md

 ## Getting Started

-##### This project has been built on Python version 2.7 however certain adjustment have been applied to make sure is compatible with Python 3.6 due to Heroku Deployment
+##### This project has been built on Python version 2.7 however certain adjustments have been applied to make sure is compatible with Python 3.6 due to Heroku Deployment

 1. Firstly you will need to clone this repository by running the ```git clone https://github.com/Diomede81/marverMultimedia.git``` command
 2. After the cloning process has ended please make sure that(if you are using a Windows Environment) you have **python** and **pip(which comes pre-installed with Python)** installed - Python comes pre-installed with Linux and MacOS